-Here’s the point I want to make today: Being deeply challenged in our faith is not a “threat” or “attack” that should be fought against.
+Here’s the point I want to make today: being deeply challenged in our beliefs is not a “threat” or “attack” that should be fought against.
 Rather, these moments play an important and necessary role in our spiritual growth.

 Nothing has helped me see more clearly the positive spiritual value of having one’s faith tradition challenged than reading the Bible.

-Over the last 30 years or so, I have come to see that the Old Testament writers and editors are not conduits of timelessly inerrant information, but as ancient theologians who deliberately, consciously, recontextualized their past to suit the needs of present communities of faith.
+Over the last 30 years or so, I have come to see that the Old Testament writers and editors are not conduits of timelessly inerrant information, but as ancient theologians who deliberately and consciously recontextualized their past to suit the needs of present communities of faith.

-The reason we see such flexibility and movement in the Old Testament is this: The final editors of the Old Testament, not to mention many of the writers, experienced and had to account for the crisis of exile, a failed monarchy, and, the survival of 1 tribe out of 12, Judah, among all the countless children of Abraham that were to have filled the earth.
+The reason we see such flexibility and movement in the Old Testament is this: The final editors of the Old Testament, not to mention many of the writers, experienced and had to account for the crisis of exile, a failed monarchy, and the survival of one tribe out of twelve, Judah, among all the countless children of Abraham that were to have filled the earth.

 “So what?” you might ask.
 Here’s the “so what”: